tshepang/blog/content/God of War trilogy.md

     real stupid idea.
 -   There were also some particilarly hard stages to pass, where I had to ask for help from a friend to proceed to the next level.
-I hate stuff like that\...
+I hate stuff like that...
 I normally pick the easiest difficulty level in games, for I hate to struggle for too long.

   [God of War]: http://en.wikipedia.org/wiki/God_of_War_(series)